The eclectic estate of Roberta McCain — John McCain’s mother — went up for auction. So did a piece of Old Washington.

 McCain was widowed in 1981 and sought solace in Florence — her favorite place in the world.
 From then on, McCain and her twin sister, Rowena, traveled abroad twice a year, spending weeks exploring.
 Her most famous travel story came from Europe when she was denied a rental car because she was too old: McCain bought a car instead (it was either a Mercedes or a Peugeot; accounts vary), drove it during the trip and then shipped it home.

 But, inevitably, she picked up smaller treasures.
 “She would go to a city, then go into an antique shop,” explained Joe McCain.
-In Venice, she found a small figure of a dog for a few lira — and later discovered it was from the Chinese Tang Dynasty (5th to 8th centuries.)
+In Venice, she found a small figure of a dog for a few lira — and later discovered it was from the Chinese Tang Dynasty (5th to 8th centuries).
 Over the decades, an ad hoc collection emerged, created by what appealed to her more than any strategic plan.

 This was the more-is-more backdrop where McCain lived and entertained for almost 50 years.
 When son John McCain ran for president in 2008, she gave reporters a short tour of the apartment.
 For her 100th birthday in 2012, she allowed Town & Country magazine to photograph her at home.